EYFS

 Start Point Sholing

-Both classrooms have integral kitchens, toilets and small rooms (snugs) which enable staff to work with individual children and small groups.
+The classrooms have integral kitchens, toilets and small rooms (snugs) which enable staff to work with individual children and small groups.

-Rainbow Birds and Rainbow Lizards eat their lunches in their classroom with support from staff and a Special Lunch Time assistant.
+They eat their lunches in their classroom with support from staff and a Special Lunch Time assistant.
 There is a cook on site who prepares healthy meals from fresh ingredients for the children or alternatively they can bring a sandwich box from home.

 The school day at Start Point starts at 8.30 and finishes at 2.30.
-Transport is provided by the Local Authority for children who are elegible and parents are also able to bring their children if they wish too.
+Transport is provided by the Local Authority for children who are eligible and parents are also able to bring their children if they wish too.

 Curriculum